cckmwong-data/trading_SP500/README.md

 This project evaluates whether incorporating both conditional mean and conditional variance dynamics via ARIMA–GARCH can improve portfolio decision-making.
 Specifically, the analysis shows that:

-- Forecasted returns can inform directional positioning,
+- Forecasted returns (ARIMA mean) can inform directional positioning,
 - Volatility forecasts can enhance risk-adjusted performance metrics, and
 - The final decision (Buy/ Hold/ Sell) is a combination of ARIMA mean with GARCH variance.